pandey-i/spring-boot-devops-assignment/SYSTEM_DESIGN.md

 -   **H2 Database:** An in-memory database used for storing product data.
 This was chosen to simplify the development and containerization process, as it removes the need for an external database.
 -   **Docker:** Used for containerizing the application, ensuring a consistent and portable runtime environment.
 -   **Kubernetes:** Used for orchestrating the deployment, scaling, and management of the containerized application.
+-   **Helm:** Used for templating and managing Kubernetes resources, enabling versioned, repeatable, and parameterized deployments.
 -   **NGINX Ingress Controller:** Used for routing external traffic to the different versions of the microservice based on the URL path.
 -   **GitHub Actions:** Used for automating the CI/CD pipeline, from building and testing to deploying the application.

 ### Versioning

 The microservice is versioned using semantic versioning.
-Each version is deployed in a separate Kubernetes namespace to ensure isolation.
+Each version is deployed as a separate Helm release in its own Kubernetes namespace to ensure isolation.
 The Ingress controller routes traffic to the appropriate version based on the URL path (`/v1`, `/v1.1`, `/v2`).

 ### Scalability

 The system is designed to be scalable.
-The microservice is deployed as a set of replicated pods in Kubernetes.
-A Horizontal Pod Autoscaler (HPA) is used to automatically scale the number of pods based on CPU utilization.
+Helm charts template the deployment and Horizontal Pod Autoscaler (HPA) resources, allowing for easy adjustment of scaling policies per version.

 ### Security